open-metadata/docs-v1/README.md

+# How to run locally?

+1. Clone the repository
+2. Run `yarn` to install all the required packages.
+3. Run `yarn dev` to start server for development mode.

+# Change the default version

+Refer [this](https://github.com/open-metadata/docs-v1/pull/135) PR to change the default version for the `version selector` on the top navigation bar

 # Docs with Markdoc

 To add content to the docs use markdown files.
 Some custom markdoc tags are listed below for adding content with predefined styling.